robinstraub/fabrique/docs/src/concepts/relations.md

 - **Belongs to**: A model references another model via a foreign key (e.g., an order belongs to a user)
 - **Has many**: A model has multiple related records in another table (e.g., a user has many orders)

+These relationships enable:
-These relationships enable lazy loading of related records and automatic foreign key handling in [factories](factories.md).
+- Lazy loading of related records
+- Automatic foreign key handling in [factories](factories.md)
+- Bidirectional [joins](queries.md#joins) between related models

 ## Belongs To